EliasSchaut/PersonalPage/src/content/resources.md

 - [Heroicons](https://heroicons.com/): Used for a diverse range of generic icons
 - [Bootstrap Icons](https://icons.getbootstrap.com/): Used for social icons
 - [Flagpedia](https://flagpedia.net/): Used for flag icons
-- Personal bought galaxy stock photo for banner
+- Personal bought galaxy stock photo for banner image